 The Alberta Court of Justice is primarily the point of first entry into the justice system.
 The Provincial Court hears most of the criminal and civil cases in Alberta.
 All criminal cases start in Provincial Court, and 95% conclude there.
 Most civil cases also take place in Alberta Court of Justice.
 For example, cases involving landlord and tenant, most other claims involving less than $100,000 and many traffic, regulatory and bylaw enforcement hearings take place here.
 A majority of family law cases and child welfare cases are also heard by the Alberta Court of Justice.

 This website contains forms that are available for use by the Bar and other members of the public, as well as notices governing practices or procedures within the different regions or divisions of the Provincial Court.

-Download forms for applying to the Alberta Court of Queen’s Bench dealing with non-contentious surrogate (wills and estates) matters.
+Download forms for applying to the Alberta Court of King’s Bench dealing with non-contentious surrogate (wills and estates) matters.

 Provincial Court - Civil, commonly known as small claims court.
 Provincial Court - Civil is designed for ordinary people to handle their legal disputes without the need to hire a lawyer.
 This website provides access to the forms and publications related to the civil claim process.
 Includes matters dealing with residential tenancies and mobile home sites.